 What Does an ELD Do?

 ELDs also expanded John’s understanding of vehicle maintenance with insights into engine performance and maintenance schedules.
-Through proactive monitoring, he could identify potential issues early, reducing unexpected breakdowns and ensuring his truck was in optimal condition for increased operational uptime.
+Through monitoring, he could identify potential issues early, reducing unexpected breakdowns and ensuring his truck was in optimal condition for increased operational uptime.

 Benefits of ELDs for Fleet Management